Thursday, 9 February 2012

 For Better or For Worse: Peruvian Education

-Now, I'm not getting on my high horse and saying that I want our daughter to study in the US either.
+Now, I'm not saying that I want our daughter to study in the US either.

 However, education in Peru is a bit of a nightmare.
 Private schools are ok-ish, though high grades are handed out like candy.
 I was told to change Bs to As, since my students were in therapy and a B would "undo everything the therapist had done".
 When I refused to change the grades, the homeroom teacher changed them for me.
 Nice.